ikawrakow/ik_llama.cpp/github-data/discussions/286 - Testing `deepseek-ai_DeepSeek-V3-0324` model support.md

 Just saw this "In our web and application environments, the temperature parameter $T_{model}$ is set to 0.3. " and they even go as far to encourage users to use that by "Thus, if you call V3 via API, temperature 1.0 equals to the model temperature 0.3.", so I think you might want to experiment with that temperature.

+> 👤 **ubergarm** replied on **2025-03-25** at **16:03:34**
+>
+> Ahh, interesting, yeah R1 suggested default was 0.6 or somthing iirc.
+>
+> Does specifying temperature matter for making the imatrix?
+Guessing it does not, so will continue trying to make imatrix with default command above.
+>
+> But when I go to actually test a final quant, thanks for this important detail to set `temp=0.3`!

 > 👤 **saood06** replied on **2025-03-25** at **16:54:05**
 >
 > > But when I go to actually test a final quant, thanks for this important detail to set `temp=0.3`!